curl/curl/docs/HTTP-COOKIES.md

   cookies should not be allowed at all, because they are *Public Suffixes*.
 Similarly, a client never accepts cookies set directly for the top-level domain like for example `.com`.
-Cookies set for *too broad* domains are generally refereed to as *super cookies*.
+Cookies set for *too broad* domains are generally referred to as *super cookies*.

   If curl is built with PSL (**Public Suffix List**) support, it detects and discards cookies that are specified for such suffix domains that should not